Sovereign-Labs/sovereign-sdk/module-system/sov-default-stf/README.md

-# sov-default-stf
+# `sov-default-stf`

 ### `AppTemplate`

-This crate contains an implementation of a `StateTransitionFunction` called `AppTemplate`, specifically designed to work with the Sovereign `module-system`.
+This crate contains an implementation of a `StateTransitionFunction` called `AppTemplate` that is specifically designed to work with the Module System.
 The `AppTemplate` relies on a set of traits that, when combined, define the logic for transitioning the rollup state.

 ```rust
 pub struct AppTemplate<C: Context, V, RT, H, Vm> {